gnilk/vcpu/README.md

 I made the initial op-code decoding step to always consume 32 bits of data.
 Was pondering to make any CPU access 32 bit aligned.
 However, that would waste quite a bit of space - so I decided not to.
 But I will for now be keeping the 32 bit OP-code structure..
 Perhaps reverting it later..

+NOTE: This has been reverted - the CPU operates on bytes...

 Also, changing the format to be strict about the first 32 bits and then additional information in the coming X number of bytes is causing a bit of headache in the compiler..